lin-bus/linux-lin/sllin/README.txt

  (001.003945)  sllin0    1  [0] remote request
  (000.000017)  sllin0    1  [2] 08 80

-# There is one LIN header without response on the bus (= only RTR can frame)
+# There is one LIN header without response on the bus (= only RTR CAN frame)
 # and another LIN header followed by a response (= RTR + non-RTR CAN frame
 # with the same ID)